Of War & Weddings

 Mr. Yellin is a strong man who bares his soul in an effort, a successful effort, to push beyond the boundaries he has lived with for years and come through a broader, larger person on the other side.

 The stories that interweave into one narrative are well-written, and although the theme of forgiveness and reconciliation is strong, there is no tone of preaching or sermonizing.
-There simply is the revelation of a life starting anew because of his son’s choices and Mr. Yellin’s own.“Of War & Weddings” - the remarkable story of a #WWII Vet making peace with Japan decades… Click To Tweet
+There simply is the revelation of a life starting anew because of his son’s choices and Mr. Yellin’s own.“Of War & Weddings” - the remarkable story of a #WWII Vet making peace with Japan decades after the war.
+Click To Tweet